WHAT WE DO

 Benki Piyãko, INDIGENOUS DIRECTOR

 Benki championed the rights of his community at 12 years old.
 From 2005-07 Benki was the Environmental Administrator of Acre, Brazil, and is responsible for the repopulation of numerous extinct animal species in his region.
 In 2007 Benki created training center Yorenka Antame, where traditional and innovative solutions for sustainable forest management get discussed, discovered, and implemented by culturally diverse members of the community.
 Benki has planted over 2 million trees and created the world's first eco-market which exchanges plastic for food in the Amazonian town Marechal Thaumaturgo.
 He won the UN's Equator Prize alongside his community Apiwtxa for their remarkable environmental work.

 Oona is an actress and activist who starred in Game of Thrones and has a leading role in the upcoming Avatar sequels (James Cameron).
 As Charlie Chaplin’s granddaughter, she has inherited his passion for storytelling as well as the desire to use her voice to shine a light on social issues and the miracle of human potential.
-Reconnecting with her Mapuche ancestry, she has dedicated the past seven years to cultural exchange and learning with indigenous communities in Brazil, Mexico, and Chile.
+Reconnecting with her Mapuche ancestry, she has dedicated the past seven years to cultural exchange and learning with indigenous communities.
 Her areas of interest are food sovereignty, indigenous seed saving, language rescue, and music.

 ELIZABETH GARARD, VOLUNTEER director